nextstrain/nextstrain.org/content/docs/01-getting-started/04-tb-tutorial.md

 ## Annotate the Phylogeny

 Now that we have an accurate tree and some information about the ancestral sequences, we can annotate some interesting data onto our phylogeny.
-TreeTime can infer ancestral traits from an existing phylogenetic tree and metadata annotating each tip of the tree.
+TreeTime can infer ancestral sequences and ancestral traits from an existing phylogenetic tree and metadata to annotate each tip of the tree.

 ### Infer Ancestral Sequences

 We can reconstruct the ancestral sequences for the internal nodes on our phylogeny and identify any nucleotide mutations on the branches leading to any node in the tree.
 You can read about all the options for `ancestral` [here](/docs/bioinformatics/modules).

 For VCF runs, `ancestral` will produce another VCF that contains entries for the reconstructed sequence of all the internal nodes, as well as a JSON-format file that contains nucleotide mutation information for each node.